CircuitChaos/qmx-contest/README.md

 * VFO frequency is restored
 * QMX is switched to CW mode

 That's a lot of steps per symbol, so if it results in a jittery code being generated (it didn't in my tests), a `-q` option can be used to change this behavior.
-When using `q`, preparation (mode switch and VFO adjustment) will be done only once, at the beginning of a string (before sending it), and restoration after the whole string finishes sending.
+When using `-q`, preparation (mode switch and VFO adjustment) will be done only once, at the beginning of a string (before sending it), and restoration after the whole string finishes sending.

 ## TODO